axelarnetwork/interchain-governance-orchestrator/README.md

-# Axelar Interchain Governance Executor
+# Axelar Interchain Governance Orchestrator

-Axelar Interchain Governance Executor is a project that enhances on-chain governance protocols to facilitate interchain proposal execution.
+Axelar Interchain Governance Orchestrator is a project that enhances on-chain governance protocols to facilitate interchain proposal execution.
 We demonstrate the extension using Compound's governance contracts, but the approach can be applied to any governance protocol.

 ## Key Components